 I am a lifelong learner, and have been studying REI for 30+ years.
-This is my attempt to summarize the most important lessons I have had in a way that, hopefully, allows you to learn the key lessons faster and easier than I did.
+Our newsletter is my attempt to summarize key information in a way that allows you to learn the lessons faster than I did.

-I hope you find this information educational and insightful – in other words, worth the time that you are investing
+I hope you find this information educational and insightful – and most importantly worth the time that you are investing

-I am not a lawyer or CPA, and this is not legal, financial, or tax advice or a solicitation to participate in a deal.
+Disclaimer: I am not a lawyer or CPA.
+This is not legal, financial, or tax advice or a solicitation to participate in a deal.
 It is just my thoughts on what I perceive as an incredibly powerful approach to investing.

 Subscribe to our Newsletter